saasquatch/saasquatch-docs/src/theming/git.md

 Git lets all of these people work in parallel on the referral program user experience without every losing anyone's changes.
 It also maintains a history so that we can test new wording, layouts and changes, and roll back those changes if they don't produce the desired results.

-<p class="lead align-center well">Git let's us move fast, experiment and over top-notch user experience</p>
+<p class="lead align-center well">Git lets us move fast, experiment and offer a top-notch user experience</p>

 ### How do I find out more about git?